Dictionary » Positive Words » Responsive – Meaning, Definition, Synonyms and Antonyms

 Responsive – Meaning, Definition, Synonyms and Antonyms

-The word ‘Responsive’ (Adjective) describes someone or something that reacts quickly and positively to a stimulus, request, or situation.
+The word ‘Responsive’ (adjective) describes something that responds quickly and appropriately to a stimulus, request, or situation.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Responsive’ correctly in sentences.

 Responsive Explained in Depth

-A complete and detailed guide to the word Responsive including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Responsive, including meaning, definition, usage examples, etymology, synonyms, and antonyms.

 Meanings of Responsive

 Responsive means reacting quickly, appropriately, or positively to something.
-It can refer to people who answer or react to messages, emotions, or needs or to systems, designs, or tools that adapt quickly and effectively to change or user input.
+It can describe people who answer or act on messages, emotions, or needs, as well as systems, designs, or tools that adapt quickly and effectively to change or user input.

 Definition:

-Responsive refers to the quality of being quick to respond, attentive, or reactive to something whether it’s communication, feedback, emotions, or environmental conditions.
-For example, if someone answers your email quickly and helpfully, you might say they are very responsive.
-In technology, a “responsive website” adjusts well to different screen sizes like mobile or desktop.
+Responsive refers to the quality of being quick to respond, attentive, or reactive to something—whether it’s communication, feedback, emotions, or environmental conditions.
+For example, if someone replies to your email quickly and helpfully, you might say they are very responsive.
+In technology, a responsive website adjusts well to different screen sizes, such as mobile, tablet, or desktop.

 Etymology